Strange Quark Stars and Condensate Dark Stars in Bumblebee Gravity

 Regarding the composition and inner structure of compact objects, the most massive pulsars \cite{Demorest, Antoniadis, recent} observed over the last 15 years or so are putting constraints on different equations-of-state, since any mass-to-radius relationship that predicts a highest mass lower than the observed ones must be ruled out.
 In order to model a certain star, it would be advantageous to know both its mass and its radius, which is not always the case as measuring the radius is way more difficult.
 There are some good strange quark star candidates, see e.g. Table 5 of \cite{Weber} or Table 1 of \cite{Maxim}, and also the recently discovered massive pulsar PSR J0740+6620 \cite{pulsar1, pulsar2, pulsar3} and the strangely light object HESS \cite{hess}, where both the stellar mass and radius are known observationally.

-Our current understanding of ultra-dense stars, particularly those exceeding the limitations of traditional neutron stars, remains a fascinating mystery in astrophysics.
-This work explores this field by examining the characteristics of isotropically-composed stars.
+Our current understanding of ultra-dense stars, particularly those exceeding the limitations of traditional neutron stars, remains a fascinating mystery in Astrophysics.
+Since compact objects are characterized by high matter densities and strong gravitational fields, they are excellent cosmic laboratories to constrain gravitational theories other than GR.
+Since the astrophysical implications of the Bumblebee gravity should also be investigated, in this work we propose to study the structural properties of compact stars made of isotropic matter, and in particular those of quark stars and self-gravitating spheres made of dark matter condensate \cite{harko3,harko4}.